 DAY OF SURGERY

-- Bring a Photo ID (Driver’s License), all insurance cards and a completed Registration Form.
+- Bring your Driver’s License or Photo ID, all insurance cards and a completed Registration Form.

 - Bring your copay, coinsurance and/or deductible (if applicable).

-- If you should develop health changes (i.e. fever, cough, cold or flu) between your most recent visit to your surgeon and your scheduled surgery, contact your surgeon.
+- If you should develop health changes (i.e. fever, cough, cold or flu) between your most recent visit to your physician and your scheduled procedure, contact your physician.